PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 quantized-Swish owners, active Swish fixtures, and complete architecture suite pass together with `304 passed in 44.59s`.
 TensorFlow-blocked direct/default/`-cotof` checks pass sequentially, and YuNet reproduces all five fixed artifact hashes.

+The adjacent tanh-expanded GELU transpose passthrough is owned by the same activation module under an independent immutable plan.
+Its production position remains immediately after pseudo-Swish and before center/size-offset recovery.
+The compatibility wrapper retains its legacy name and statistic, receives Session `LayoutState`, and delegates only to the indexed owner.

+The resolver proves the complete nine-operation approximation:
+`x*x`, cubic multiplication, a cubic-scale Mul, residual Add, an outer-scale Mul, Tanh, an offset Add, residual multiplication by `x`, and a final-scale Mul.
+It validates all five direct source-consumer slots, linear ownership of every other intermediate, unique producers, strict graph order, and four immutable singleton constants before accepting the chain.
+Constants retain their declared dtype, data, shape, provenance, and per-tensor quantization.
+Both binary operand orders are supported where multiplication or addition is commutative.

+Typed rank-two-or-higher INT32/INT64 boundary permutations, exact static or dynamic tensor views, dtype, quantization, and known layout transitions follow the same contract as pseudo-Swish.
+All inverse post aliases collapse to one source-layout final result.
+A public post alias can be selected as the representative, while an existing consumer or public use of the old transposed final tensor is preserved by one local adapter immediately after the last Mul.
+The adapter reuses the proven pre-permutation, and no shared post-permutation buffer is modified.

+The complete plan is re-resolved before apply.
+One differential graph index rewires exact input slots, changes the final output, inserts the optional local adapter, compacts only proven private adapters, and updates LayoutState only after acceptance.
+Candidate enumeration is graph ordered and bounded; the raw full-map fixed-point loop and mutation-before-validation path are gone.

+Fifty-six focused GELU cases cover static/dynamic rank-three and rank-four views, INT32/INT64 permutations, binary operand order, one/multiple post aliases, repeated slots, public and legacy boundaries, constant input, shared permutation buffers, numerical equivalence, candidate limits, idempotence, and thirty transactional rejection variants.
+The Swish and GELU owners, adjacent layout suites, active fixtures, and complete architecture suite pass together with `362 passed in 42.95s`.
+TensorFlow-blocked direct/default/`-cotof` checks pass sequentially with `3 passed in 3.95s`, and YuNet again reproduces all five fixed artifact hashes.

 The terminal hard-activation recovery and its immediately following optional